 - Tailor It to Your Audience

 One common mistake businesses make when making videos is not factoring in the intended audience.
 You need to speak to them on their level, as peers.
 Even if all the content is relevant to what they want, people need that emotional connection and trust that comes with being able to share a common bond with someone.
 Speak to your audience as they present themselves.
 If it’s serious business types, be a serious business type.
-If it’s moms with middle schoolers, lay off the edgy content – but try and mention wine.
+If it’s moms with middle schoolers, lay off the edgy content – but try to mention wine.

 - Keep It Short